MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-mobile.md

 1. Select **Save another way**.

    > [!NOTE]
    > Options displayed vary depending on the manufacturer and Android OS version of your device.
-For example this option may appear as **Use a different device**.
+For example, this option may appear as **Use a different device**.

    :::image type="content" border="true" source="media/how-to-register-passkey-mobile/passkey-android-save-another-way.png" alt-text="Screenshot of passkey selection on android device.":::

-1. Multiple options may be displayed, depending on the number of Google accounts or passkey managers enabled on your device.
+1. You may see various options, depending on the number of Google accounts or passkey managers enabled on your device.
 Select **Another device** to continue.

    :::image type="content" border="true" source="media/how-to-register-passkey-mobile/passkey-android-more-options.png" alt-text="Screenshot of passkey more options on Android device.":::